The Delivery Strategy sets out the vision for Tudeley, and how it will be achieved.

 All these dates are correct according to the latest local development scheme.

-Tudeley Village will be subject to a period of consultation in March 2021 as part of the Tunbridge Wells Local Plan Process, known as the Regulation 19 consultation.
+Tudeley Village was subject to a period of consultation from March to June 2021 as part of the Tunbridge Wells Local Plan process, known as the Regulation 19 consultation.

-A finalised version of the Local Plan will then be submitted to the Planning Inspectorate in summer 2021.
+It is expected that the Local Plan will be submitted to the Planning Inspectorate in summer 2021.

 It is anticipated that the Planning Inspectorate would hold a public examination of the Local Plan in November 2021 and, should the plan be approved, it is expected that it would be adopted by Tunbridge Wells Borough Council in the early summer of 2022.